Create video ads with AdWords for video

 - Sign in to your AdWords account at https://adwords.google.com/video .

 - Select the campaign that you want to edit.

 - Click New Video Ad above the ad table.

-- Click Advanced ad attributes (optional) to further customize your ad images (including companion banners where applicable), and your video landing page.
+- Click Advanced ad attributes (optional) to customise your ad images further (including companion banners where applicable), and your video landing page.

-- Click Customize images and destination page to further customize your ad images (including companion banners where applicable), your video landing page, and YouTube custom channel gadget parameters.
+- Click Customise images and destination page to further customise your ad images (including companion banners where applicable), your video landing page and YouTube custom channel gadget parameters.

-- Ad Preview: Preview your ad in the formats you've selected.
+- Ad Preview : Preview your ad in the formats that you've selected.

 - Click Save.